 In addition to being made at home, sata andagi are also sold at tempura stores, on street corners, and in markets, especially in Okinawa shopping streets such as Ishigaki City Public Market.
-When sold in stores, the type made with refined sugar are called "white" and those made with brown sugar are called "black.”
+When sold in stores, the type made with refined sugar is called "white" and those made with brown sugar is called "black.”

-In Okinawa, you can taste different flavors such as bitter, sweet, and salty; and enjoy a variety of texture, from popping umibudo to crunchy mimiga.
-If you are thinking about what to eat in Okinawa, mark these local specialty dishes down so you can try them on your trip to Okinawa!
+In traditional Okinawan cuisine, you can taste different flavors such as bitter, sweet, and salty; and enjoy a variety of textures, from popping umibudo to crunchy mimiga.
+If you are thinking about what to eat in Okinawa, mark down these Okinawan dishes so you can try them while exploring Japan's southernmost island!